Data Center Terms

 Network File System – (NFS)

-The physical topology, speed or current availability of devices/ computers on a network being able to access each other or external resources via the cables, routers and switches which comprise it.
+The physical topology, speed, or current availability of devices/ computers on a network being able to access each other or external resources via the cables, routers, and switches that comprise it.

-A component device which is attached to or makes up part of a network.
+A component device that is attached to or makes up part of a network.
 For example, a computer, server, printer, network switch or router.

 Online Capacity Expansion (OLCE)